umanit/twig-image-extension/README.md

 When a [LiipImagine filter](https://symfony.com/doc/2.0/bundles/LiipImagineBundle/filters.html#built-in-filters) is used, the extension will read his configuration and automatically takes the right width to apply in the markup.

+When the markup relative to lazy loading is active, `lazy` and `lazy-placeholder` classes are used but can be customized as explained in the [Configuration](#configuration) part.

 List of supported filters: